allyssonmoscoso/NNPPSS/README.md

 # NNPPSS

-The **NNPPSS** application is a tool designed for the management and download of files related to PlayStation Vita.
-It is developed in Java and uses the Swing graphical library for the user interface.

 ### Main Features

 1. **File Download**: The application allows the download of files from a remote URL in the background, avoiding user interface blocking during the process.
 Downloaded files can be both databases and game files.